Skip to content

 • PHP version mismatch.
 Forge servers usually run multiple PHP versions.
 Make sure the Daemon command uses the same php binary your web layer uses (php8.3 or similar if you pin a specific version).

 • Long-running manager holds old code until restart.
-A fresh deploy that changes scaling thresholds won't take effect until the Daemon restarts — which happens automatically on zero-downtime deploy, but not if you skipped that step.
+A fresh deploy that changes scaling thresholds won't take effect until the Daemon restarts.
+Keep php artisan queue:autoscale:restart in the deploy script.